setuabhi/DataStr/src/SystemDesign/SOLID.md

 **Liskov Substitution Principle (LSP)**

-    Derived classes should be substitutable for their base classes, i.e. each methods in parent class should be making sense for their Child class
+    Derived classes should be substitutable for their base classes, i.e. each methods in parent class should be substitutable by their Child class

 **Java Code**